HersiYussuf/madina/README.md

 ### staff_expenses.py
 The `staff_expenses.py` module manages staff-related expenses.
 It includes functions to handle staff payroll, reimbursements, and other financial matters related to the hotel's staff.

-## Benefits of Modular Programming

-- **Code Organization:** Modular programming helps in organizing code into separate modules, making it easier to understand and maintain.

-- **Reusability:** Each module can be reused in different parts of the application, reducing redundant code and promoting code reuse.

-- **Separation of Concerns:** Modules focus on specific functionalities, promoting the separation of concerns and improving code readability.

-- **Ease of Testing:** Modular design allows for easier unit testing as each module can be tested independently.

-- **Scalability:** As the project grows, modular programming allows for easier expansion and integration of new features.

-By adopting a modular programming approach, we ensure a well-structured and maintainable Hotel Management System project.